duckdb/ducklake-web/docs/stable/duckdb/introduction.md

 ### Example

-Lets observe what happens in DuckLake when we interact with a dataset.
+Let's observe what happens in DuckLake when we interact with a dataset.
 We will use the [Netherlands train traffic dataset](https://duckdb.org/2024/05/31/analyzing-railway-traffic-in-the-netherlands.html) here.

 We use the example DuckLake from above: